Shaders

 If the coverageReductionMode

-feature is enabled on the device, and rasterizerDiscardEnable
+feature is enabled, and rasterizerDiscardEnable

 If the representativeFragmentTest

-feature is enabled on the device, and
+feature is enabled, and

 rasterizerDiscardEnable